Community sovereign AI compute

 2.2 Model

-Alibaba’s Qwen3–235B-A22B is a “mixture of experts” model—it has 235 billion parameters in total, but only activates 22 billion of them for any given query, which it to say, it needs lots of RAM but not unattainable amounts.
-We get near-frontier-class capability at a fraction of the compute cost of a dense model of the same size.
+Alibaba’s Qwen3–235B-A22B is a “mixture of experts” model—it has 235 billion parameters in total, but only activates 22 billion of them for any given query, which is to say, it needs lots of RAM but not unattainable amounts.
+It’s not Claude or GPT-5.x—expect noticeably weaker performance on the hardest reasoning and coding tasks—but it’s solidly capable for everyday use: drafting, summarizing, code assistance, research support, agentic tool-calling.
+Good enough to be genuinely useful; good enough that we’d miss it if it were gone.

 At 4-bit quantization (a compression technique that reduces memory usage with mild quality loss), the whole model fits in the DGX Station’s GPU memory with room to spare.
 The remaining memory is used for tracking conversation context, which determines how many people can use it at once.